 Now that you have successfully tested your job, you can schedule the job to occur.
 I recommend that you adjust the scheduled time to whatever makes sense for you.
 I also recommend that you make it daily and not have this task occur on the quarter hour increment.
 Remember that you still need to, at a minimum, backup the D:\SQLBak folder using your traditional backups.

 For details on how to configure the schedule, please review the How to Automatically Backup ConfigMgr Reports using SQL Server Agent blog post.
-If you have any questions, please feel free to contact me at @GarthMJ.
+If you have any questions about how to backup your ConfigMgr database using SQL Server, please feel free to contact me at @GarthMJ.